fabiolune/logic-engine/index.md

 - `InnerContains`: checks that `Property` contains the value contained in the property `Value`
 - `InnerNotContains`: checks that `Property` doesn't contain the value contained in the property `Value`
-- `InnerOverlaps`: checks that `Property` has a non empty intersection with the value contained in the property `Value`
+- `InnerOverlaps`: checks that `Property` has a non-empty intersection with the value contained in the property `Value`
 - `InnerNotOverlaps`: checks that `Property` has an empty intersection with the value contained in the property `Value`

 ```cs